at*mineer

 **/

-User defined top/bottom separators, whitespace for line headers
+User defined multi-line top/bottom separators, no line prefixes

 /**